Electives Department

 Flying Phoenix Qi GongFlying Phoenix Qi Gong is an extraordinary medical chi kung (qigong) system that promotes healing and rejuvenation, bolsters immunity- thereby extending longevity, and ultimately imparts profound healing ability in the practitioner.

-Four Needle TechniqueThis course covers Korean four-needle acupuncture techniques which emphasize the interrelationship between the Five Elements.
+Korean Four Needle TechniqueThis course covers Korean four-needle acupuncture techniques which emphasize the interrelationship between the Five Elements.
 Students will be introduced to the different theories and diagnostic methods developed in Korea.

-Korean AcupunctureKorean Acupuncture and Practice is based on understanding the constitutional energy traits of the patient which are considered as a main element in Sa Am and the basic Four Constitutions.
+Korean Constitutional AcupunctureKorean Acupuncture and Practice is based on understanding the constitutional energy traits of the patient which are considered as a main element in Sa Am and the basic Four Constitutions.

 Korean Hand AcupunctureThis course will delve into the Korean DASARI hand acupuncture system developed by Jae Hoon Kim.
 Students will learn to diagnose and treat patients based on this renowned microsystem.